MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ### How do I qualify for the free tier of public projects?

-We will automatically apply the public project free tier limits if (a) your pipelines are part of an Azure Pipelines [public project](../../organizations/public/index.md) and (b) if the repository you build comes from a public repository in GitHub or from the same public project in Azure DevOps services.
+We'll automatically apply the free tier limits for public projects if you meet both of these conditions:

+* Your pipelines are part of an Azure Pipelines [public project](../../organizations/public/index.md).
+* The repository that you build comes from a public repository in GitHub or from the same public project in Azure DevOps Services.

 ### Are there limits on who can use Azure Pipelines?

-You can have as many users as you want using Azure Pipelines.
+You can have as many users as you want when you're using Azure Pipelines.
 There is no per-user charge for using Azure Pipelines.
 Users with both [basic and stakeholder access](https://visualstudio.microsoft.com/products/visual-studio-team-services-feature-matrix-vs) can author as many builds and releases as they want.

 ### Are there any limits on the number of builds and release pipelines that I can create?